PureF/Si1153/README.md

 # Si1153

-This is an example for the Si1153 sensor from Silicon Labs.
+This is an Arduino library for the Si1153 sensor from Silicon Labs.
 Look at the [Si1153 Datasheet](https://www.silabs.com/Support%20Documents/TechnicalDocs/Si1153.pdf) for more information.

 If you have not done so already, please install the [Arduino IDE](https://www.arduino.cc/en/Main/Software).